sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 1. Trigger [Planned shutdown](#82-planned-shutdown) on the DPU that needs to be removed from the HA set.
 2. Update HA set information on all switches and the corresponding DPUs.
    - This will cause the tables and objects related to old HA set to be removed and new HA set to be created.
-   - This is only allowed when the existing DPU in the pair is in STANDALONE state.
-   - The new DPU joining the HA pair will be in DEAD state at this point.
+   - The new DPU joining the HA pair will be in Dead state at this point.
 3. Program all ENIs on the new DPU.
-4. Once all configurations are done, SDN controller starts bring-up nworkflow by pushing HA-Start-Pairing trigger to both DPUs.
+4. Once all configurations are done, SDN controller starts bring-up workflow by updating HAScope role on new DPU.
-5. The DPU that was already up and running directly moves to ACTIVE state once it connects with the pair.
-6. The new DPU will move to DORMANT_ACTIVE and continue with the bring-up workflow.

 ## 9. Unplanned operations